 Assessing Needs through a Survey

-If the previous lesson in this unit was done, input the words into a wordle.
-Otherwise, be prepared to help students quickly identify terms/ideas associated with health and safety.
-The Handout: Health and Safety Survey Sample can help
+From the exit ticket choices from the first lesson in this unit, input the words into a wordle.
+Otherwise, be prepared to help the group quickly identify terms/ideas associated with health and safety.

 - advocacy: (n) the act or process of writing or speaking in favor of, or supporting, a cause